jeanwsr/mokit-doc-mdbook/src/chap5-3.md

 (4) monomer 2 in all basis;
 (5) supermolecule in all basis.

 `frag_guess_wfn` will automatically construct the initial guess for job (5) using MOs from job (1) and (2).
 This will save some time.
 After all 5 jobs normally terminated, the utility `fch2inp` will be automatically called to transfer 5 sets of MOs from Gaussian .fch files into one GAMESS .inp file.
 Proper keywords (including DFT name in DFTTYP, solvent name and radii of solute atoms in $PCM, etc) have been written in the generated .inp file.
 You can, of course, open this file and modify keywords according to your needs (e.g. dispersion correction).

 For HF methods, all 5 SCF jobs during GKS-EDA will converge in 1-2 cycles.
 While for UDFT, they may take about 10 cycles since the DFT integral grids (and functional implementation details possibly) in GAMESS are not identical to those in Gaussian.
 Note that when using DFT methods, grid settings `$DFT NRAD=99 NLEB=590 $END` will be automatically added into the .inp file, to mimic the `int=ultrafine` in Gaussian.
 If implicit solvent model is also applied, each SCF will take more cycles, since implementation details in GAMESS have differences with those in Gaussian (but the energy usually steadily decreases).

 You can write an alias into your `~/.bashrc` for convenience of running XEDA, for example,
 ```
 alias xeda='/home/jxzou/software/xeda/rungms'
 ```
+Again, if you are using a script to submit any job, you need to write the alias above into your script.
 Once the calculation of frag_guess_wfn is done (and you've modified keywords according to your needs), you can simply run
 ```
 xeda Ti.inp 00 16 >Ti.gms 2>&1 &
 ```